-To inspect and copy your PHI, you must submit your request in writing to our Privacy Officer at the address listed on the first page of this notice.
-If you request a copy of your PHI we may charge a reasonable, cost- based fee in accordance with state law for the costs associated with fulfilling your request.
+To inspect and copy your PHI, you must submit your request in writing to our Privacy Officer at the physical address listed on the first page of this notice.
+If you request a copy of your PHI we may charge a reasonable, cost-based fee in accordance with state law for the costs associated with fulfilling your request.

-We may deny your request under certain limited circumstances.
+We may also deny your request under certain limited circumstances.

-To request an accounting of disclosures, you must submit your request in writing to our Privacy Officer at the address listed on the first page of this notice.
-Your request must state a time period which may not be longer than 6 years and may not include dates before April 14, 2003.
-The first list you request within a 12 month period will be free.
-For additional lists, we may charge you for the costs of providing the list.
+To request an accounting of disclosures, you must submit your request in writing to our Privacy Officer at the physical address listed on the first page of this notice.
+Your request must identify a time period for the request which may not be longer than six (6) years.
+The first accounting you request will be free.
+For additional requests for an accounting occurring within twelve (12) months of the original request, we may charge you for the costs to respond.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

-Right to Revoke Authorization: If you execute any authorization(s) for the use and disclosure of your PHI, you have the right to revoke such authorization(s), except to the extent that action has already been taken in reliance on such authorization.
+7. Right to Revoke Authorization: If you execute any authorization(s) for the use and disclosure of your PHI, you have the right to revoke such authorization(s) on a going forward basis.
+Revocation cannot change actions that have already been taken in reliance on such authorization.